 We will discuss the video.
 We will discuss the story.
 We will discuss our results.
 Every time I saw it in a lesson plan, I would add a note: “What format will you use?
 The problem wasn’t them; in most of the classrooms where they’d sat as students, that’s exactly what a class discussion looked like.
 So here they are: 15 formats for structuring a class discussion to make it more engaging, more organized, more equitable, and more academically challenging.
 I’ve separated the strategies into three groups.
 Enjoy!
 Gallery Walk > a.k.a.
+Basic Structure: Stations or posters are set up around the classroom, on the walls or on tables.
 5 Highly Effective Teaching Practices.
 I remember how, as a new teacher, I would attend a professional development and feel inundated with new strategies.

 (I wanted to get back to the classroom and try them all!)
 After the magic of that day wore off, I reflected on the many strategies and would often think, "Lots of great stuff, but I'm not sure it's worth the time it would take to implement it all. " We teachers are always looking to innovate, so, yes, it's essential that we try new things to add to our pedagogical bag of tricks.
 But it's important to focus on purpose and intentionality -- and not on quantity.
 So what really matters more than "always trying something new" is the reason behind why we do what we do.
 What Research Says This leads me to educational researcher John Hattie, who wrote Visible Learning for Teachers: Maximizing Impact on Learning.
 Hattie has spent more than 15 years researching the influences on achievement of K-12 children.
 ADA:Fast Facts for Faculty - Writing in the University.
 Writing in the University By Brenda Brueggemann.